 - 65. Pursuant to Federal Rules of Civil Procedure 23(a), 23(b)(1), 23(b)(2), 23(b)(3) and/or 23(c)(4), Plaintiff brings this action on behalf of himself and all others similarly situated, and seeks to represent the following nationwide classes: - a.
 Nationwide Declaratory Judgment and Injunctive Class.
-All businesses subject to a Stay at Home Order that are covered by one of the Defendant's policies which contains Business Interruption, Civil or Military Authority, Extra Expense, Ingress or Egress, and/or Sue and Labor coverage on terms similar to the Plaintiff's policy ("Policies") which were in effect during the COVID-19 pandemic. - Nationwide Breach Class.
+All businesses subject to a Stay at Home Order that are covered by one of the Defendant's policies which contains Business Income, Civil Authority, Extra Expense, and/or Sue and Labor coverage on terms similar to the Plaintiff's policy ("Policies") which were in effect during the COVID-19 pandemic. - Nationwide Breach Class.
 All policyholders of Defendant who made a claim and were denied coverage under one of Defendant's Policies due to COVID-19. - c.
 Missouri Subclass.
-All policyholders who purchased one of Defendant's Policies in Missouri and was denied coverage due to COVID-19.
+All policyholders who purchased one of Defendant's Policies in Missouri and were denied coverage due to COVID-19.

-Excluded from the Class is the Defendant, any entity in which the Defendant has a controlling interest, any of the officers, directors, or employees of the Defendant, the legal representatives, heirs, successors, and assigns of the Defendant, anyone employed with Plaintiff's counsel's firms, and any Judge to whom this case is assigned, and his or his immediate family.
+Excluded from the Class is the Defendant, any entity in which the Defendant has a controlling interest, any of the officers, directors, or employees of the Defendant, the legal representatives, heirs, successors, and assigns of the Defendant, anyone employed with Plaintiff's counsel's firms, and any Judge to whom this case is assigned, and his or her immediate family.

-- 66. Plaintiff's Classes satisfy the numerosity, commonality, typicality, adequacy, and superiority requirements of a class action under Rule 23, as set forth more fully herein. - Aumerosity.
-COVID-19 has impacted thousands of businesses across the country and Defendant is a nationwide insurer with, on information and belief, hundreds or more policies issued with the relevant provisions.
+- 66. Plaintiff's Classes satisfy the numerosity, commonality, typicality, adequacy, and superiority requirements of a class action under Rule 23, as set forth more fully herein. - Authorise And Defendant is a nationwide insurer with, on information and belief, hundreds or more policies issued with the relevant provisions.
 Consequently, the Classes each number in at least the hundreds and most likely thousands, and thus the numerosity standard is satisfied.
 Moreover, because the members of the Classes are geographically dispersed across the country, and members of the Missouri Subclass are geographically dispersed across the state, if not elsewhere, joinder of all Class members in a single action is impracticable.
 Class members and Missouri Subclass members may be informed of the pendency of this class action through direct mail or other means based on Defendant's records of its policyholders. - 68.
 Commonality.
 There are questions of fact and law common to the Classes that predominate over any questions affecting only individual members.
 The questions of law and fact common to the Class arising from Defendant's actions include, without limitation, the following: - a.
 Do the Policies cover losses resulting from the COVID-19 pandemic? - b.
 Do the Policies cover losses resulting from state and local Stay At Home Orders requiring the suspension or reduction in business? - c.
 Has Defendant wrongfully denied claims for business losses resulting from COVID-19 and/or the Stay at Home Orders? - d.
-Does the Business Interruption coverage of the Policies cover losses caused by suspension of business due to COVID-19 and/or the Stay-at-Home Orders? - e.
-Does the Civil or Military Authority coverage of the Policies cover losses caused by suspension of business due to Stay-at-Home Orders issued by state and local governments?
+Does the Business Income coverage of the Policies cover losses caused by suspension of business due to COVID-19 and/or the Stay At Home Orders? - e.
+Does the Civil Authority coverage of the Policies cover losses caused by suspension of business due to Stay At Home Orders issued by state and local governments?